Myriad-Dreamin/tinymist/docs/overview.typ

 - it performs the getting element operation by calls a corresponding $sig$.
 - the closure is converted into a typed lambda, in $sig$ type.
 - the pattern destructing are converted to array and dictionary constrains.

+== Notes on implementing LSP Features

+There are five basic analysis APIs:
+- _lexical hierarchy_ matches crucial lexical structures in the source file.
+- _def use info_ is computed based on _lexical hierarchy_\s.
+- _type check info_ is computed with _def use info_.
+- _find definition_ finds the definition based on _def use info_.
+- _find references_ finds the references based on _def use info_.

+The features are implemented based on basic analysis APIs:

+- The `textDocument/documentSymbol` returns a tree of nodes converted from the _lexical hierarchy_.

+- The `textDocument/foldingRange` also returns a tree of nodes converted from the _lexical hierarchy_ but with a different approach.

+- The `workspace/symbol` returns an array of nodes converted from all _lexical hierarchy_\s in workspace.

+- The `textDocument/definition` returns the result of _find definition_.

+- The `textDocument/completion` returns a list of types of _related_ nodes according to _type check info_, matched by _AST matchers_.

+- The `textDocument/hover` _finds definition_ and prints the definition with a checked type by _type check info_.
+Or, specific to typst, prints a set of inspected values during execution of the document.

+- The `textDocument/signatureHelp` also _finds definition_ and prints the signature with union of inferred signatures by _type check info_.

+- The `textDocument/prepareRename` _finds definition_ and determines whether it can be renamed.

+- The `textDocument/rename` _finds defintion and references_ and renamed them all.